-- 12.1 Written Exams: Sworn personnel will be given an opportunity to review their written exam after the conclusion of the written examination.
+12.1 Written Exams: Sworn personnel will be given an opportunity to review their written exam after the conclusion of the written examination.
 At the conclusion of the exam, sworn personnel will enter the "Review Test".
 The testing application will then display the test questions, the sworn personnel's response and the correct response.
 At this point, personnel will be able to use any reference material to look up and/or challenge any questions they have answered incorrectly.
 To challenge a question, one must fill out a challenge form and submit it to a test proctor.
 Only challenges with references cited will be considered.
 These challenges will be reviewed at a later date by the Commander of Personnel Command and a representative of the MDTA Police Personnel Services.
 If the challenges are found to have merit, the point(s) for each challenge awarded will be given to all personnel regardless of their original answer.
-This review/challenge process is the only opportunity to review the written - 12.2 No computers, cell phones, PDAs, cameras, or similar devices may be brought into the test or test review area. - 12.3 Oral Interview, Structured Resumes, and Assessments: Sworn personnel will be given an opportunity to review the results from the oral interview board, structured resume, and assessment center, to include the assessors' notes and write-up.
+This review/challenge process is the only opportunity to review the written exam.

+12.2 No computers, cell phones, PDAs, cameras, or similar devices may be brought into the test or test review area.

+12.3 Oral Interview, Structured Resumes, and Assessments: Sworn personnel will be given an opportunity to review the results from the oral interview board, structured resume, and assessment center, to include the assessors' notes and write-up.
 Personnel will be given an opportunity to sign up to review their test results prior to leaving the oral interview/assessment center.
-Personnel will also be permitted to submit a Special Report requesting to review their test results to the Commander of Personnel Command, within fifteen calendar days of their oral interview/assessment center date.
+A date, time, and location will be provided for the review.
+All reviews will be completed prior the publishing of an eligibility list.
 If available, personnel will also be given an opportunity to view their own video file of their oral interview as scheduled by the agency.